-Corporate Services and Operational Support Human Resources
+Corporate Services and Operational Support

+Human Resources

-As at 30th June 2019 there was one permanent full -time staff member, 16 casual staff and two staff under contract.
-Four work in administration and the rest in hospitality.
+As at 30th June 2020 there was one permanent full -time, one permanent part-time staff member and 24 casual staff.
+The majority work in Hospitality while three work in Administration.

 Staff numbers are supplemented by casual staff provided by employment agencies.
 Legally the Land Manager is not the employer of these casuals as they are employed by the agencies.